How God Can Be Cognized/Raja Yoga and Buddhi Yoga: Their Place in the Evolution

 So, man on the first stage sees only the material plane and perceives oneself only as a material body.

 The second stage is called the astral plane.
 On this stage, people start to understand and feel that there is more to the physical matter.
-They begin to feel non-identity with the physical body, make attempts to gain better understanding of this by means of mystical practice, in particular.
+They begin to feel non-identity with the material body, make attempts to gain better understanding of this by means of mystical practice, among others.
 They are not capable of perceiving the Divine levels of consciousness yet, since they are not subtle and therefore cannot enter these levels.
 Thus they often get involved in relations with non-incarnate beings of the coarse spatial dimensions and sometimes consider them as their “teachers” and often as “God”.

 The cosmic astral plane is the abode of less developed, less evolutionary advanced non-incarnate beings, including people.